metaseed/metaGo/README.md

     * if the target is at the begin of the word, the cursor will be set before target character, otherwise after it;
     * The 'word' is defined as a group of all alphanumeric or punctuation characters.

 > Note: <kbd>Enter</kbd> is also usable as location character, it means the end of line.
 You could press <kbd>Enter</kbd> any times to trigger the decorator-encoding for the line-end out side of current section(2 times) or document(3 times). (like a ripple)
 > commands that only navigate in the active editor are also provided: metaGo.gotoAfterActive, metaGo.gotoBeforeActive, metaGo.gotoSmartActive, you could assign shortcuts by yourself.

-### select to any character in the active editor from cursor
+### select to any character in the active editor
 1. type <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>/</kbd> to tell I want to *select* to somewhere.
 2. type the character(stands for location) on screen, metaGo will show you some codes encoded with character.
 3. type the code characters, you will *select* to that location.